 Chair description

-How can we best model time-varying volatility patterns of stock returns?
-How do stock returns comove in times of economic distress?
-What factors drive returns and volatility of a financial asset cross-sectionally?
-These are typical questions of interest in financial economics.
-Financial econometrics develops the models and methodological tools to answer them.
+Can we predict stock returns?
+How can we best model the time-varying volatility of asset returns?
+How do stock returns comove during periods of economic distress?
+What factors drive the cross-sectional variation in asset returns?
+These are typical questions in financial economics.
+Financial econometrics develops the models and methodological tools needed to answer them.

-While data driven from its early days, financial econometrics is nowadays heavily influenced by the mounting challenges of big data.
-The growing access to huge and hitherto unavailable data sets, such as high-frequency quotes and trade data, order book data, or financial text data, has opened a gateway to a fascinating range of new research areas.
+While data-driven since its inception, financial econometrics is now increasingly shaped by the challenges and opportunities of big data.
+The growing availability of large and previously inaccessible datasets – such as high-frequency quotes and trade data, order book data, and financial text – has opened the door to a wide range of novel research areas.
+At the same time, machine learning methods offer new opportunities for modeling, prediction, and pattern recognition in financial data.

 Research